hanghn/PlayNexus/README.md

      `npm run dev`

-The second terminal window, the one in the `client` directory, shows a URL that you should go to to preview the application, probably
+The second terminal window, the one in the `client` directory, shows a URL that you should go to to preview the application on
 <http://localhost:4530/>.
 You can use the default username/password
 combinations user0/pwd0000, user1/pwd1111, user2/pwd2222, and user3/pwd3333 to
 log in.